vrugtehagel/eleventy-asset-hash/README.md

 - `computeChecksum`: A custom function to compute checksums based on a file's contents.
 It must accept one argument, an `ArrayBuffer`, and return the checksum as a string.

+## About the codebase

+In theory, asset hashing is relatively simple.
+A hash is constructed from each file's contents, and references to said files are modified to get a query parameter.
+This causes the browser to use cached versions of files when they didn't change, and to download the new version when the hash changed.

+While this concept sounds simple, it can get a little complex.
+For one, we can't just first hash all the files and then add the query parameters, since adding the query parameters to a file changes the hash.
+For example, if file A references file B, and file B changes, then the naive method would not cause a change in file A even though it needs to be re-requested simply because it has a new reference to B.

+In other words, to properly do asset hashing, we need to build a dependency tree of sorts, and hash leaves until nothing is left.
+Unfortunately, there's another issue; circular dependencies.
+If A depends on B and vice versa, then we can't add the correct hash parameters because B's hash is included in A and vice versa, meaning each hash is dependent on the other.
+To circumvent this issue, we hash all files within circular dependencies once, replace the hashes inside them, and then hash them again, replacing the hashes one last time.
+This ensures that if one file in the loop changes, all of them get a new hash; and if none of them changes, all the hashes remain the same.

+So, in broad steps, here's what we do:

+1. Index all files that need to be processed.
+2. Identify the referenced assets within those files, marking their positions.
+3. If files exist that only reference assets that are not also indexed files; add the hashes to these files, and remove them from the index.
+Repeat this until no more such files exist.
+4. Hash all the remaining files as-is.
+5. Replace the references to the assets/files with their hash.
+6. Hash all the remaining files once more.
+7. Replace the references to the assets/files with their new hash.

+And that's it!